Kielbasa, Cabbage and Potatoes

 finished cooking potatoes, kielbasa and cabbage in an oval slow cooker.

-This recipe needs enough time to let the potatoes soften.
+This recipe needs enough time for the potatoes to soften.
 I cook this recipe for 6 hours on low.

 close up of potato, kielbasa, cabbage meal with a wooden spoon in it.